 About the Author

-Peter Schooff is Contributing Editor at ebizQ and manages the ebizQ Forum.
+Peter Schooff is a former contributing editor for ebizQ, where he also managed the ebizQ Forum for several years.
 Previously, Peter managed the database operations for a major cigar company, served as writer/editor of an early Internet entertainment site and developed a computer accounting system for several retail stores.
-Peter can be reached at pschooff[at]techtarget.com.More by Peter Schooff
+Peter can be reached at firstname.lastname@example.org.More by Peter Schooff

 ebizQ is the insider’s guide to next-generation business process management.
 We offer a growing collection of independent editorial articles on BPM trends, issues, challenges and solutions, all targeted to business and IT BPM professionals.